Orson Hyde

 Orson Hyde (January 8, 1805 – November 28, 1878) was a leader in the early Latter Day Saint movement and a member of the first Quorum of the Twelve Apostles.
-He was the President of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1847 to 1875 and was a missionary of the LDS Church in the United States, Europe, and the Ottoman Empire.
+He was the president of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1847 to 1875 and was a missionary of the LDS Church in the United States, Europe, and the Ottoman Empire.

 Early life

-Hyde was born on January 8, 1805, to Nathan Hyde and Sally Thorpe in Oxford, Connecticut.
+Hyde was born on January 8, 1805, in Oxford, Connecticut, to Nathan Hyde and Sally Thorpe.
 His father served in the War of 1812.
-His mother died when he was seven years old, and Hyde and his eleven siblings were "scattered among several foster parents".
-He was raised in nearby Derby, Connecticut, under the care of Nathan Wheeler.
-When he was 14 years of age, Hyde walked from Connecticut to Kirtland, Ohio, to move there with Wheeler.
+His mother died when he was seven years old, and Hyde and his eleven siblings were "scattered among several foster parents."
+In 1812, he moved to Derby, Connecticut, where he was raised under the care of Nathan Wheeler.
+When he was 14 years old, Hyde walked from Derby, Connecticut to Kirtland, Ohio, where he settled with Wheeler.
 He was employed as a retail clerk in Kirtland.
-Hyde became involved with the local Methodist church in 1827, and then joined the Reformed Baptist Society, also called the Campbellites, through the preaching of Sidney Rigdon.
+Hyde joined the local Methodist church in 1827, and then later affiliated with the Reformed Baptist Society (later Disciples of Christ or Campbellites).
 He was a Campbellite pastor in Mentor, Ohio, in 1830.